official-stockfish/nnue-pytorch/docs/nnue.md

 #### Other factors

 Sometimes it's possible to add even more factors.
-It should be noted howerver, that just adding more factors doesn't necessarily improve the training and may even cause it to regress.
+It should be noted however, that just adding more factors doesn't necessarily improve the training and may even cause it to regress.
 In general, whether using some factors helps or not depends on the training setup and the net being trained.
 It's always good to experiment with this stuff.
 With that said however, we can consider for example the following factors for `HalfKP`.

 ##### "K" factors

 The king position, 64 features.
 This one requires some careful handling as a single position has this feature multiple times - the number of pieces on the board.
 This means that the input for this feature is no longer 1, but the number of position on the board instead.
 This is needed purely because with HalfKP the king feature is not encoded anywhere.
 HalfKA doesn't need it for example because it specifically has the feature for the king's position.
-Handling this is tricky in general, it may even require reducing the gradient for these features (otherwise the gradient is `input*weight`, but input is large compared to others).
+In general, handling this is tricky, it may even require reducing the gradient for these features (otherwise the gradient is `input*weight`, but input is large compared to others).

 ##### "HalfRelativeKP" factors